ressy/example-partis/README.md

 Those sequence IDs match what's in the all-seqs.fa file alongside the YAML.

 So if we just had the all-seqs.fa and the meta.yaml, we can create the full input directory from those.
-The partis script has a few harcoded instances of `./bin/...` so we need to be inside the partis directory for this to work.
+The partis script has a few hardcoded instances of `./bin/...` so we need to be inside the partis directory for this to work.

     $ cd partis